michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 </details>

 "When Do Leader Attributes Matter?
-Evidence from the President's Daily Brief" (with Michael Joseph and Dan Krcmaric). <i>Conflict Management and Peace Science</i>, forthcoming. <a href= "https://journals.sagepub.com/doi/abs/10.1177/07388942231196109">Article</a>.
+Evidence from the President's Daily Brief" (with Michael Joseph and Dan Krcmaric). <i>Conflict Management and Peace Science</i> 41, no. 4 (2024): 414-437. <a href= "https://journals.sagepub.com/doi/abs/10.1177/07388942231196109">Article</a>.

 <details>
   <summary>Abstract</summary>